“…closer in style, decibels and straight-up attitude to Nirvana’s legendary Bleach.” – ALTERNATIVE PRESS

 “Taking an equal mixture of rock, hardcore and blues, Scogin and McClellan fiercely come together to create the sonic blast of adrenaline many Chariot fans naturally expected, while still being able to give the new material its own unique dash of reality.” – SUBSTREAM MAGAZINE

 “’68 seems to be a well-orchestrated combination of rehearsed, heavy, mind-fucking rock which you just want to witness again and again.” – WALL OF SOUND

-(New York, NY) American rock duo ’68 is excited to announce their forthcoming album entitled Two Parts Viper.
+(New York, NY) American rock duo ’68 is excited to announce their newest album entitled Two Parts Viper.
 The 10-track record is a compilation of what may be the pair’s strongest work to date – demonstrating more energy with a guitar and small drum set than an entire live band.
 Their performance and interplay on stage make for a mesmerizing set.

 Having toured with the likes of Bring Me The Horizon, Every Time I Die, and The Fall Of Troy to name a few and hitting festivals such as Louder Than Life, Carolina Rebellion, AfterShock, and Welcome To Rockville – the alt-rock veterans felt it was time to take a different approach to further define their brand.
 This time around, Josh Scogin (The Chariot, Norma Jean) and bandmate, Michael McClellan have signed with a new label –Cooking Vinyl America – to launch their full-length album which channels everything from the intensity of At The Drive-In to Jack White-like vocals to a setup similar to The Black Keys.